demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### hashicorp-list-secrets-engines
 ***
-List all secrets engines that exist in HashiCorp Vault
+List all secrets engines that exist in HashiCorp Vault.

 #### Base Command